-The area averaging approach to soil compliance is most applicable to those exposure scenarios where routine surficial contact occurs, as the calculated exposure concentrations are intended to be average "site-related" concentrations routinely contacted by a receptor.
-This guidance primarily pertains to direct contact exposure scenarios for soil and does not cover soil leaching determinations.
-For guidance related to demonstrating compliance with leaching values for the soil to groundwater pathway, see EPD's FAQs for Evaluating the Soil to Groundwater Pathway.
+The area averaging approach to soil compliance is most applicable to those exposure scenarios where routine surficial contact occurs, as the calculated exposure concentrations are intended to be average "site-related" concentrations routinely contacted by a human receptor.
+This guidance primarily pertains to direct contact exposure scenarios for soil and does not cover ecological risk or soil leaching determinations.
+For guidance related to demonstrating compliance with leaching values for the soil to groundwater pathway, including the use of area averaging approaches to demonstrate compliance with this pathway, see EPD's FAQs for Evaluating the Soil to Groundwater Pathway.
 It is important to note that the fate and transport of certain contaminants may extend beyond soil into other media such as surface water and sediment (via runoff), groundwater (via infiltration/percolation), and/or air (via particle/dust).
 However, these pathways are beyond the scope of this guidance.

 Typically, a certain degree of statistical expertise is needed to perform and evaluate the statistical methods used when applying this approach; therefore, it is assumed that the users of this guidance possess a working knowledge of general statistics and statistical applications.
-Please note that the scope of this guidance document pertains primarily to the use of discrete sample data to demonstrate soil compliance through area averaging.
+Please note that to remain consistent with most other state and federal guidance on soil area averaging the scope of this guidance document pertains primarily to the use of discrete sample data to demonstrate soil compliance through area averaging and does not recommend the statistical analysis of composite sampling data.
 While composite soil sampling does not utilize the same statistical methodologies and approaches identified herein to demonstrate soil compliance, composite soil sampling is an accepted form of data collection that may be used to represent the average conditions in the sampled body of material.
 In addition, incremental sampling methodologies, when conducted in accordance with the procedures established in the most recent version of the Interstate Technology and Regulatory Council "Incremental Sampling Methodology" guidance (ITRC, 2012), are considered another acceptable form of soil sampling to provide an estimate of mean constituent concentrations in a specified Decision Unit.
+For additional information on composite soil sampling methodologies please see the following: